abuzakaria/djproxy/README.rst

 issues in JavaScript, perhaps), djproxy can be used to provide that functionality in a web server agnostic way.
-This allows developers to keep local development environments for proxy dependent applications fully functional without needing to run anything other than the django development server.
+This allows developers to keep local development environments for proxy dependent applications fully functional without needing to run anything other than the pyramid development server.

 djproxy is also suitable for use in production environments and has been